kwokcheong/Full-Stack-Assignment/README.md

         REACT_APP_BASE_URL="http://localhost:3001"
         ```

-This app runs on nodeJS and ReactJS
+### This app runs on nodeJS and ReactJS

-Launch NodeJS:
+1. Launch NodeJS:
-From your terminal...
+From your terminal, navigate to the server directory
 1. `cd Full-Stack-Application`
 2. `cd server`
 3. `npm start`

-Open another terminal instance...
+2. Open another terminal instance,
+- Either hit the keyboard shortcut `Command + D` or Manually open a new terminal window

-From your terminal...
+From your terminal, navigate to the client directory
 1. `cd Full-Stack-Application`
 2. `cd client`
 3. `npm start`

+3. Alternatively!
+I made a script to run both at once
+(NOTICE: This is not tested on other devices yet other than macbook pro 14, it may or may not work on other devices.
+Do use step 1 and 2 if this does not work for you)

+From your terminal in `Full-Stack-Application` directory...
+1. `npm start`

-- Assumptions made
+### Assumptions made

 1. Teacher
     - `name` should be unique, not null, with a character limit less than 256